How to Format Phone Number with Dashes in Excel: 2 Methods

 1.2 Using Custom Number Format

-If you don’t find your Locale(location) or the desired special format in the Format Cells dialog box, then you can create your own custom format.
+If you don’t find your Locale(location) or the desired special format in the Format Cells dialog box, you can create your own custom format.

 To use the custom format to format phone numbers with dashes, follow the steps below: